liamcrismani/premier-league-stadiums/README.md

 ## Database type
 The below database schema documentation was created with the wonderful [drawDB](https://drawdb.vercel.app/editor) app 😍.

+> [!Info] Database change
+> Originally this was intended to be a Spatialite database.
+I found that too difficult; the documentation is archaic and I couldn't get it working.
+Another time...
+>
+> Enter duckDB... 🦆

-- **Database system:** SQLite with SpatiaLite
+- **Database system:** ~~SQLite with SpatiaLite~~ duckDB
 ## Table structure

 ### clubs